Skip to Content

 If you read this three-day Yellowstone itinerary, you probably don’t live close enough to Yellowstone National Park to drive there.

-That being said, you are either going on a road trip to Yellowstone or flying into an airport near Yellowstone and renting a car.
+That said, you are either going on a road trip to Yellowstone or flying into an airport near Yellowstone and renting a car.

 No matter what, you need a car to explore this 3-day itinerary.